[1] 1 2 3 4

 An

-is a multidimensional Vector whose elements are all the same type, but which also have attributes having dimensions (dim
+Arrayis a multidimensional Vector whose elements are all the same type, but which also have attributes having dimensions (dim) that can also be named (dimnames).

-, the first element is the row index, the second the column index, and the remaining elements are for the outer dimensions row
+ArraysTo create an Array, the first element is the row index, the second the column index, and the remaining elements are for the outer dimensions row, column, number of arrays:

 ## , , 1